vv9k/wutag/README.md

 Adding aliases in your `.bashrc` like `alias cp="cp --preserve=xattr"` might help avoiding accidental removal of tags.

-GUI file managers seem to support them by default, only tested with `nautilus` and `Thunar` though so mileage may vary.
+GUI file managers seem to support them by default, only tested with `nautilus`, `Thunar` and `Dolphin` though so mileage may vary.

 Support for Windows will be added through NTFS data streams which offer access to extended attributes.
 I haven't yet tested if they can be preserved while transfering to other filesystems.